SharkTrust

 Benefits of SharkTrust™

-With SharkTrust™, you do not have to worry about ensuring safe and secure communication with your product from any browser, and neither do your users.
+With SharkTrust, you do not have to worry about ensuring safe and secure communication with your product from any browser, nor do your users.
 By connecting to an online web interface, users can access information about all the devices on their network, and connecting to a device securely is as simple as clicking on it.

 SharkTrust™ works with any embedded web server and TLS product, enabling you to integrate our automatic DNS and certificate management solution as a go-to option for customers requiring a configuration-less PKI solution for their private network.

-SharkTrust's root certificate (CA certificate) is directly trusted by all major browsers and operating systems, including Microsoft, Google, Apple, Mozilla, Oracle and Blackberry.
-This means that no matter what device or browser is being used to connect with your product's Embedded Web Server, your users will never experience uncomfortable warning screens about unsecure connections.
+SharkTrust's root certificate (CA certificate) is directly trusted by all major browsers and operating systems, including Microsoft, Google, Apple, Mozilla, Oracle, and Blackberry.
+This means that no matter what device or browser is being used to connect with your product's Embedded Web Server, your users will never experience uncomfortable warning screens about unsecured connections.

 • Automatically resolve DNS for private networks and manage certificates for your device